RealDoigt/General-Purpose-Shell/doc/spec.md

 `int() getFour => 4;`

-Multiline functions require the function code to be enclosed within curly brackets (`{}`) after the assign operator.
-In single-line functions which return a value, the assignment operator (`=`) can be omitted.
+Functions usually require the function code to be enclosed within curly brackets (`{}`) after the assign operator.
+In single-line functions which return a value, the assignment operator (`=`) and the curly brackets can be omitted.

 ### Parameters